AtticusDotOne/Documentation/Vision.md

 "Oh right!
 There is an arbitration clause; plus there's a penalty fee for late or missing payments."
 Charlie says pensively.

 "Right, no need to let it linger.
 This is why your check bounced, right?
 That's cause.
 That's injury, damages.
-Yeah?"
+Right?"
 David encourages him.

 Charlie pulls up his phone.
 "I've never done this...
 I hope it's not too drawn out.
 Oh well here goes."

 \----

-Felipe is binge watching Netflix as per his usual Friday evening routine in Manila.
-His phone buzzes; he puts the ice cream down, hits the pause button on his laptop.
+The stuffy Manila humidity feels cool and refreshing to Felipe's ears as he takes off the heavy-set noice cancelling headset.
+The noise of the city rushes in his conciousness--reminding him he's not in Washington, DC's fictional Underwood administration.
+He stares at his phone notification, then hits the Netflix pause button on his laptop.

 "Great!
 More business.
 What's your legal issue today?"
 He muses to himself.